The

 34. Large elephants rolled upon the ground with their

-elevated tusks rising as trees; and roared aloud with their
+elevated tusks rising as trees; and roared aloud with

 crackling sounds, vying with thunder claps and roaring